Daniel320So/Bite-Connect/README.md

 ## Introduction

-This project builds a website that integrate the review from different restaurant review platforms.
+This project builds a website that gathers the reviews from different restaurant review platforms.

 ## Supported Platform